thuliteio/tailwindcss-starter/content/_index.md

   noindex: false # false (default) or true
 ---

-Congrats on setting up a new Hyas project!
+Congrats on setting up a new Thulite project!

 This line is from `content/_index.md` :rocket: